 The Directors and Management of the Company in office are listed on the Corporate section of this website.

-Consistent with the Corporations Law the Company considers that the Board should have at least three Directors and strives to have a majority of Independent Directors.
+Consistent with the Corporations Act, the Company is required to have at least three Directors and strives to have a majority of Independent Directors.
 The number of Directors is maintained at a level which optimises the spread of the workload and efficient decision making.